affinidi/reference-app-affinidi-vault/CONTRIBUTION.md

 - `package.json` and `package-lock.json` are slightly updated to use proper `name` value
 - `README.md` file is copied from the root directory to the `samples/{sample}` folder
   > `{sample}` variable is replaced in the `README.md` file

+## Updating package.json

+Whenever a new reference app is added in the `/generator/{framework}/overrides/{sample}`, the commands for it need to be added in the package.json.

+Following are the commands to be updated/added:

+1. `generate`: If the reference app is based on a new framework, update the command to call generate:{framework}
+2. `generate:{framework}`: If the reference app is based on a new framework, add the command to generate the app
+3. `install:{app-name}`: Add the command to install the dependencies for the app
+4. `build:{app-name}`: Add the command to build the app
+5. `start:{app-name}`: Add the command to run the app here, make sure the ports for each app is different

 ## Best practices